 Bring the work of researchers and scholars into the collection by incorporating data from external sources.
 Connect collections to a world of existing information.
 Upload digital files or add a web link.
 Infuse entries with unconventional or related content, such as maps and multilingual sources.
 The use of external data increases the quality of an institution’s own resources and extends their reach via the networks it creates.

-Manage daily activities with digital tools
+Manage daily activities with digital tools with efficiency

 Digitization supports a range of collection based activities – from collection management to academic research.
 Use MDS features to save staff time and open collections up to desired users.